longitachi/ZLPhotoBrowser/README.md

 ### <a id="ChangeLog"></a>Change Log
 > [More logs](https://github.com/longitachi/ZLPhotoBrowser/blob/master/CHANGELOG.md)
 ```
+● 4.4.0
+  Add:
+    Limit the maximum number of frames of GIF images to avoid crashes caused by loading too many frames of GIFs, and provide a series of blocks to support custom implementation of GIF image playback.
+    Modify the UI effect of text input in the image editor.
 ● 4.3.9
   Add:
     Support for customizing the item spacing, row spacing, and column count of the thumbnail view controller.